kyrofx/kyrofx/README.md

 <h3>This is under the works rn so check back later or dont.</h3>
 <h4>All repositories are currently hidden cause why not</h4>
+<h5>Don't mind this horrible code, but to get to know me on here, I'm mostly interested in the backend aspects of web development.
+I am horrible with front end because I can't make anything look nice.
+I also do a bit of other stuff like java and other poopy languages.
+PHP is an okay language I use but its also not very great. ok bye</h5>

 <!--